Crime Level

 Frequently Asked Questions

-What is the crime rate in Griswold?
+What is the crime rate in Griswold, CT?

-Is Griswold a good place to live?
+Is Griswold a good place to raise a family?